-Poetry and Communication Theory, Semiotics, Pragmatics, American and English Literature and History, Botany, and Ecology.
+EDUCATION • Poetry and Communication Theory, Semiotics, Pragmatics, American and English Literature and History, Botany, and Ecology.
 University of Connecticut and University of Hartford.
 BA degree 1988.
-Completed independent study in ecology at the Talcott Mountain Science Center, Avon, CT. / / / LIVELIHOOD:
+Ecology course, CT Talcott Mountain Science Center